 Sometimes used to refer to a collection of

-- OpenCensus: a set of libraries for various languages that allow you to collect application metrics and distributed traces, then transfer the data to a backend of your choice in real time.
+A set of libraries for various languages that allow you to collect application metrics and distributed traces, then transfer the data to a backend of your choice in real time.
 Precursor to OpenTelemetry.
+See more.

 Captures information about the entity for which telemetry is recorded.
 For

 example, a process producing telemetry that is running in a container on